Rodica Negroiu: Temporary release and liberty

-During her temporary incarceration, Rodica Negroiu's lawyer claimed against-expertise on the bodies of Jactel and Helluy.
-The analyses carried out by the Forenstic Institute of Paris proved that there was presence of phenobarbital on Jactel's body, but negative on both bodies regarding digoxin.
+During her temporary incarceration, Rodica Negroiu's lawyer claimed against expertise on the bodies of Jactel and Helluy.
+The analyses carried out by the Forensic Institute of Paris proved that there was the presence of phenobarbital on Jactel's body, but negative on both bodies regarding digoxin.
 The lawyer submitted a request for freedom for his client and obtained it against a deposit of 500,000 francs.

 A third toxicological expertise was then ordered by the judge, with an expert from Lille.
-The results this time were positive and consist with the first analysis.
+The results this time were positive and consistent with the first analysis.
 When asked about the fluctuation of results between the various analyses, the expert explained to the judge that the results depend on the amount of sampling evaluated and the methods.
 Despite these new results, the judge decided to keep Negroiu free for now.

 Back in custody

-During her period of freedom, Rodica Negroiu lodged complaints against a number of actors in her case: X, Esther Goldstein, Raymond Jactel's neighbors, Claude, the Helluy family, the landowner at Nancy, the judge in charge of her case and the police officers who arrested her.
+During her period of freedom, Rodica Negroiu lodged complaints against a number of actors in her case: X, Esther Goldstein, Raymond Jactel's neighbours, Claude, the Helluy family, the landowner at Nancy, the judge in charge of her case and the police officers who arrested her.
 Following these complaints, she was sentenced twice for slanderous and reincarcerated denunciation.

 Trial

-The judge decided to prosecute Rodica only for the murders of Jactel and Helluy, with her defense being provided by Alain Behr and Gérard Michel.
+The judge decided to prosecute Rodica only for the murders of Jactel and Helluy, with her defence being provided by Alain Behr and Gérard Michel.

-The trial began on June 21, 1999, at the Assizes Court of Meurthe-et-Moselle, in Nancy.
-During the trial, Rodica's behavior played against her; she was described as wanting absolute control of the trial, as well as angry when contradicted.
+The trial began on 21 June 1999, at the Assizes Court of Meurthe-et-Moselle, in Nancy.
+During the trial, Rodica's behaviour played against her; she was described as wanting absolute control of the trial, as well as being angry when contradicted.
 She also attacked, threatened and insulted the witnesses.
 The President of the Tribunal allowed the Helluy family's lawyer to say the truth, thus lowering the defendant's defences.
 Thus, she fell into a trap: